 Rhubarb is known for its sour taste and thick stalks, and is typically balanced with sweet ingredients.
-Only the stalks of the rhubarb plant are edible, as the leaves and flowers are poisonous.
-Rhubarb can be used in sweet soups, jams, sauces, pies, tarts, crumbles and cocktails, as well as salads, salsas, and chutneys.
+Only the stalks of the rhubarb plant are edible, the leaves are poisonous.
+Rhubarb can be used in sweet soups, jams, sauces, pies, tarts, crumbles cocktails, salads, salsas, and chutneys.
 Rhubarb can also be frozen for continued use throughout the year.

-Here are two of my very favorite rhubarb recipes (they are also kid tested and approved).
+Here are two favorite Dexter Farm to School rhubarb recipes (they are also kid tested and approved).

 - In a saucepan, combine the rhubarb, sugar, water and cinnamon.

 - Simmer over low-medium heat for about 15 minutes, or until all the sugar has dissolved and the rhubarb has broken down.